Do you have the skills for a career as a community health worker?

 - Acceptable BCI (civilian) and FBI (federal) criminal records check before participating in the community-based practicum – Not included in the cost of tuition.

-Full program tuition is $2,750 that covers textbooks and access to the community health worker resource website.
+Full program tuition is $2,850 (as of January 2019) that covers textbooks and access to the community health worker resource website.
 If you are currently employed in the health care industry, please check with your employer to see if there is any assistance with some or all the cost of tuition.

 Those who do not receive tuition assistance from their employer may be eligible for Workforce Innovation and Opportunity Act (WIOA) funds through the Ohio Department of Jobs and Family Services to cover the cost of the training and certification programs.